Durand0/Nas-company-project-/README.md

 to migrate certain applications to the AWS Cloud Platform.
 It calls on CloudSpace Consulting engineers to design, implement and manage a solution that will meet its needs.
 As a result:

-1) NAS Financial Group's AWS account must be accessible and managed by the following groups following groups
+1) NAS Financial Group's AWS account must be accessible and managed by the following groups

 *CloudSpace engineers